UkraineOfficial Name: Ukraine

 Don’t buy counterfeit or pirated goods, even if they are widely available.
 Not only are the bootlegs illegal to bring back into the United States, if you purchase them you may also be breaking local law.

-VICTIMS OF CRIME: Despite concerns with Ukrainian police effectiveness and professionalism, if you are the victim of a crime in Ukraine, you should contact the local police and the U.S. Embassy in Kyiv.
+VICTIMS OF CRIME: If you are the victim of a crime in Ukraine, you should contact the local police and the U.S. Embassy in Kyiv.
 We can:

 - Help you understand the local criminal justice process and direct you to local attorneys, although the local authorities are responsible for investigating and prosecuting crime.